virteal/Inox/README.md

 to FATAL-hook handle-it-my-way.
 ```

 The default implementation use `inox-FATAL`.
-That primitive displays a stack trace and then forces the exist of the Inox process.
-This is brutal but safe when Inox processes are managed by some orchestration layer.
+That primitive displays a stack trace and then forces the exist of the Iɴᴏx process.
+This is brutal but safe when Iɴᴏx processes are managed by some orchestration layer.
 One that will automatically restrart the dead process for example.

 Blocks